Deiva Thai: Plot

-Sivagami, a widow, brings up her only son Maran, in the worship of Karunagaran, as his father had died in tragic circumstances.
+Sivagami, a widow, brings up her only son Maran, in the worship of Karunakaran, as his father had died in tragic circumstances.
 She hides from him for a long time, the real version of the facts.
-Indeed, Karunagaran, inveterate player of poker, killed a player accidentally during a game in which the player beats him by cheating, shocked to realise that he is the reason for his death, Karunagaran escapes from that quickly.
+Indeed, Karunakaran, inveterate player of poker, killed a player accidentally during a game in which the player beats him by cheating, shocked to realise that he is the reason for his death, Karunakaran escapes from that quickly.
 Maran becomes a C.I.D. officer and settles in the new mission to dismantle the traffickers' network.
-It turns out that the man who heads this terrorist organisation is none other than his father, Karunagaran.
-Maran and the one who is called up now, Baba (alias Karunagaran), ignore each other, their family ties, except Sivagami, are in the centre of a cornelian dilemma.
+It turns out that the man who heads this terrorist organisation is none other than his father, Karunakaran.
+Maran and the one who is called up now, Baba (alias Karunakaran), ignore each other, their family ties, except Sivagami, are in the centre of a cornelian dilemma.
 To choose between her husband or his son?
 To assure his role of faithful wife or that of an affectionate mother?